 A buyer should budget 3%- 5% of the home's purchase price for closing costs.
 Lenders commonly charge buyers a loan origination fee to process the loan paperwork.
 The lender must also check the buyer's credit history and pass along credit report fees.

-Before purchasing a home, it must undergo an appraisal to determine its value and be inspected to ensure it meets living standards.
+Before purchasing a home, it must be appraised to determine its value and be inspected to ensure it meets living standards.
 Usually, the seller passes on these appraisal and inspection fees to the buyer.

 Other closing costs might include: